ENGN2912B-2018/ex14-boost/README.md

 # Boost portable C++ libraries

 [Boost](https://www.boost.org/) is a collection of approximately 80 different libraries that have been extensively peer reviewed by the C++ community.
 The goal of the Boost project is to provide a useful set of portable external libraries that are fully compatible with and extensions of the C++ Standard Library.
 About 10 of the Boost libraries have actually been included into the C++ standard and implemented in recent compilers.
-For example, in the C++11 standard, many libraries from Boost were included in the language standard (e.g., <thread>, <random>, <regex>, <array>, <bind>).
+For example, in the C++11 standard, many libraries from Boost were included in the language standard (e.g., thread, random, regex, array, bind).

 The following example demonstrates how to compile a program that uses Boost.Filesystem.
-Note that this library was added to the C++17 standard, but demonstrates how to build projects with Boost.
+Note that this library was added to the C++17 standard, but the source code demonstrates how to build projects with Boost.

 ## Installation on CCV